Welcome to the PEPITES web site

 A patent of the proposed technology has been filed.

-Christophe Thiebaux, on behalf of PEPITES consortium, presents a poster at the 58th Annual Conference of the Proton Therapy Co-Operative Group.
-Find the abstract on the conference website as well as the poster.
-The poster can also be seen in the Publication section of this website.
+Christophe Thiebaux, on behalf of PEPITES consortium, presents a poster at the 11th International Beam Instrumentation Conference 2022 (IBIC 2022) held in Kraków (Poland) between September 11th and 15th 2022.
+The pre-press conference paper is available.
+The paper and poster can be seen in the Publication section of this website.

 The PEPITES project aims at realizing a fully working ultra-thin monitor prototype able to permanently operate on mid-energy (O(100 MeV)) charged particle accelerators.
 The targeted beam intensity ranges from a fraction of pA to about 10 nA.
 The active part of the prototype is built using thin film techniques and a low noise electronic provides the readout.
 The system itself is very simple to operate, has a small footprint and is expected to be more tolerant to cumulated doses than existing competing devices.
 The thinness of the materials employed makes it also less prone to heating from beam interaction.
 The development was initially motivated by the proton therapy needs, but the large flexibility of the techniques employed opens a range of applications that goes well beyond the medical needs.
 If particularly adapted in the energy and intensity ranges mentioned, the approach is not limited to these, being applicable well above the higher energy and intensity bounds indicated.